2012 Honda Accord

 Once seated, the Accord driver can see the hood and the top of the fenders where they meet the hood, but the forward edges of the car are not so visible.
 The swept-back headlight housings minimize protruding corners and ease maneuverability, though it takes some familiarity before the driver is certain exactly where the corners of the car are.
 Many of the Accord's design elements are a product of auto/pedestrian collision standards.
 The wiper arm mounts are designed to break away when hit, for example.

-Honda owners will feel right at home in the 2011 Accord, and that may be one reason repeat buyers account for a good chunk of sales.
 The Accord cabin is spacious, light and airy, with a thoughtful layout and plenty of elbow room.
 Everything you touch feels right for the price.
 Everything you need seems to be where you want it, and everyone on board will be comfortable.

 Accord LX models deliver pleasing design and materials, with a variety of storage areas for modern conveniences like iPods and old-fashioned vices like a bottle of Coke.
-Stepping up to the new Accord SE model adds leather upholstery and heated seats, but the basics like seat design and driver ergonomics are shared by all models.
+Stepping up to the Accord SE model adds leather upholstery and heated seats, but the basics like seat design and driver ergonomics are shared by all models.

 The leather is high quality and perfectly tailored, and the driver's seat in most models has multiple power adjustments.
 There's good support for the long haul, but the seats are easy to slide in and out of during around-town errands.
-For 2011, Accord EX-L V6 models add two-position memory for the driver's seat.
+EX-L V6 models add a two-position memory for the driver's seat.
 Accord coupes make use of their longer front door panels by adding a return sweep and pull handle to the armrest trim.

 Accord's standard tilt-and-telescoping steering wheel provides a good range of adjustment and compliments the driver's seat movement, so people of every size can find a good driving position.
 The shifter is right at hand, and the proper handbrake has short travel.
 The sunroof button, reading lights and a drop-down glasses holder are located in a mini-console above the rearview mirror.